Cyril-zip/simple-latex-vscode-docker-dev/README.md

 # Simple LaTeX development under VSCode and docker
 Simple, out of the box and customizable
-From the project [qdm12/latexdevcontainer](https://github.com/qdm12/latexdevcontainer) with a fews extra setup.
+From the project [qdm12/latexdevcontainer](https://github.com/qdm12/latexdevcontainer) with a few extra setups.
+This is just personal use.
-Big shoutout to `qdm12`!!!
+For more details, please refer to [qdm12/latexdevcontainer](https://github.com/qdm12/latexdevcontainer) Big shoutout to `qdm12`!!!

 ## Updates from the default setup: